Shivam4410/Insurance-Data-Analysis-Project-Using-Power-BI/README.md

 ## 📌 Introduction

 An interactive Power BI dashboard built for Prism Insurance Pvt.
-Ltd. to visualize and analyze insurance policy and claim data.
-It provides actionable insights into customer demographics, policy performance, claim statuses, and financial metrics using dynamic charts and tables.
+Ltd. to visualize and analyze **insurance policy and claim data**.
+It provides actionable insights into **customer demographics, policy performance, claim statuses and financial metrics using dynamic charts and tables**

 ### 🟠 Purpose

-To transform raw insurance data into meaningful visualizations that support data-driven decision-making across departments such as underwriting, claims management, and customer service.
+To transform raw insurance data into meaningful visualizations that support data-driven decision-making across departments such as underwriting, claims management and customer service

 ---

 ## ❗ Problem Statement

 Prism Insurance Pvt.
 Ltd. manages a vast portfolio of insurance policies and claims across diverse customer segments.
 However, the absence of a centralized, visual analytics system makes it difficult to monitor claim performance, identify customer trends, and optimize policy offerings.
-This project addresses the challenge by transforming raw insurance data into an interactive Power BI dashboard that delivers real-time insights for strategic decision-making.
+This project addresses the challenge by transforming raw insurance data into an interactive Power BI dashboard that delivers real-time insights for strategic decision-making

 ---